pdfcpu/pdfcpu/content/core/certs.md

   <img style="border-color:silver" border="1" src="../resources/certs2.png" height="120">
 </p>

-Importing certificates also validates them meaning pdfcpu ensures it can handle any involved encryption/hashing algorithms.
+Importing certificates also parses them, meaning pdfcpu ensures it can handle the certificate file and any involved certificate algorithms.
 This is important because these evolve over time and corresponding support will need to be implemented after the fact.
 <br><br>
 Case in point - the elliptic curve algorithms which are constantly improved.